AqwamCreates/DataPredict/docs/ContributorInformation.md

 Additionally, all the code you write will have their copyright assigned to me directly.
 So, you would lose control there, but I doubt anyone would complain if I already had given you a strong leverage for your career progression.

+The employer will also need to show the DataPredict™ attribution to the public in their projects when using this license.

 If you're okay with this, then you can sign the contribution agreement [here]().